annotorious/project-website-source/content/guides/headless-mode.md

 the editor?
 That's what __headless mode__ is for!
 In headless mode, you keep all the standard functionality: drawing and editing shapes, JavaScript API, lifecycle events.
-But you are free to build your own user interface, without being forced to the standardeditor popup.
+But you are free to build your own user interface, without being forced to the standard editor popup.

 The demo uses headless mode to create annotations with either an __Orange__ or __Green__ tag, and a [formatter](http://localhost:1313/annotorious/api-docs/annotorious/#formatters)